vagnervst/pagarme-js/README.md

 A JavaScript library to interface with Pagar.me's API, it works in the browser and with Node.js.

+The documentation can be found in our [JSDocs](https://pagarme.github.io/pagarme-js)

 <br>

 <a href="https://travis-ci.org/pagarme/pagarme-js" >